Lost at Home

 Lost at Home is an American sitcom that aired on ABC from April 1 to April 22, 2003.
-The show starred Mitch Rouse, Connie Britton, Gregory Hines (in his final television role), Stark Sands, Leah Pipes, Gavin Fink and Aaron Hill.
+The show was produced by Michael Jacobs Productions, NBC Studios and Touchstone Television, and starred Mitch Rouse, Connie Britton, Gregory Hines (in his final television role), Stark Sands, Leah Pipes, Gavin Fink and Aaron Hill.
 The show was cancelled after only four episodes.